Properties of Quasi-Assouad dimension: Abstract

 \section{Abstract}

-It is shown that for controlled Moran constructions in $\mathbb{R}$, including the (sub) self-similar and more generally, (sub) self-conformal sets, the quasi-Assouad dimension coincides with the upper box dimension.
-This can be extended to some special classes of self-similar sets in higher dimensions.
 The connections between quasi-Assouad dimension and tangents are studied.
-We show that sets with decreasing gaps have quasi-Assouad dimension $0$ or $1$ and we exhibit an example of a set in the plane whose quasi-Assouad dimension is smaller than that of its projection onto the $x$ -axis, showing that quasi-Assouad dimension may increase under Lipschitz mappings.
+We apply these results to the calculation of the quasi-Assouad dimension for a class of planar self-affine sets.
+We also show that sets with decreasing gaps have quasi-Assouad dimension $0$ or $1$ and exhibit an example of a set in the plane whose quasi-Assouad dimension is smaller than that of its projection onto the $x$-axis, showing that quasi-Assouad dimension may increase under Lipschitz mappings.
+Moreover, for closed sets, we show that the Hausdorff dimension is an upper bound for the lower-Assouad dimension.